Stuffed Sweet Potato with Black Bean and Quinoa

-These roasted stuffed sweet potatoes with chipotle quinoa are loaded with smokey chipotle flavour!
-They’re vegan, gluten-free, and filled with whole grains for a healthy meal!
+These Black Bean And Quinoa Stuffed Sweet Potatoes are easy to make loaded with smokey chipotle flavour!
+This recipe is vegan, gluten-free, and filled with whole grains for a healthy and filling meal.

 Alright, guys.
 Today we’re doing stuffed sweet potatoes.
-And not just any stuffed sweet potatoes, roasted stuffed sweet potatoes with chipotle quinoa.
+And not just any stuffed sweet potatoes, Black Bean And Quinoa Stuffed Sweet Potatoes. *Applause.*

 If you’ve never made stuffed sweet potatoes before, I’m telling you they will change your life.